Percent Change Estimation in Large Scale Online Experiments: Introduction

 \section{Introduction}

-Tech companies like Amazon, Facebook, Google and Microsoft rely on A/B experiments to evaluate the impact of product changes.
-Examples of product changes range from new features in the user interface to algorithmic variations of the recommendation system.
+Tech companies like Amazon, Facebook, Google and Microsoft rely on A/B experiments to evaluate the impact of potential product changes.
+Examples of product changes can range from new features in the user interface to algorithmic variations of a recommendation system.
+In an A/B experiment a small subset of users is selected to be in the experiment, with each user randomly assigned to the current state of the product (control group or group A) or to the potential change to the product (treatment group or group B).
+The experiment can last from a few days to several months depending on the nature of the treatment.
+Once the experiment is completed, the experimenter is generally interested in testing whether the average treatment effect is non-zero on key metrics like daily active users (DAUs), time on site, latency, revenue, etc.

-In an A/B experiment a small subset of users is randomly assigned to the current state of the product (control group or group A) or to the potential change to the product (treatment group or group B).
-Once the experiment is completed, the experimenter is generally interested in testing whether the average treatment effect is non-zero on key metrics like daily active users (DAUs), time on site, latency, revenue, etc. The most common and simplest statistical procedure for hypothesis testing in this context is the t-test.
-However, despite the large number of users in these experiments, power to detect a difference is often an issue when a 0.1\% change can represent millions of dollars per year.
-As a result, in recent years variance reduction techniques (\cite{deng2013improving} and \cite{xie2016improving} and citations within) have been proposed to improve the statistical power of these tests.
+The most common and simplest statistical procedure for hypothesis testing in this context is the t-test.
+However, despite the large number of users in these experiments, the t-test often lacks the statistical power necessary to detect tiny changes.
+This can be an issue when even a 0.1\% change can represent millions of dollars per year.
+To combat this issue, in recent years variance reduction techniques have been successfully developed and applied at tech companies like Microsoft \cite{deng2013improving} and Netflix \cite{xie2016improving} to improve the statistical power of these tests.
+The key idea of these techniques is to incorporate pre-treatment covariates into the analysis to reduce variance.
+In most cases the most effective pre-treatment covariate is the metric of interest computed during a fixed time window prior to the start of the experiment.

 Beyond hypothesis testing, it is important to estimate the size of the effect of the treatment.
 A good measure of the effect size is the percent change between the mean of the metric for the treatment group and the mean of the metric for the control group.
-Unlike the mean difference between the control and the treatment group, this quantity is scale free.
+Unlike the mean difference between the control and the treatment group, this quantity is scale-free.
 Having a scale free parameter is attractive because it facilitates comparisons across different experiments and different metrics.
 Additionally, the percent change is interpretable.
 If one scales this experiment to 100\% of traffic, for example, one expects an increase of x\% in the metric of interest.